 The development of commercial test kits for somatic coliphages based on these EPA test methods is underway (e.g. Bluephage), and this development is expected to continue in the coming years.
 Uptake of this parameter in the new European Drinking Water Directive may boost developments even more.

 Many new and simpler methods for microbiological parameters are currently being developed, and it is expected that this development will continue in the future.
 Very often, the objective is to simplify existing methods so that they require less expertise or experience to be performed, thereby allowing these methods to be used on-site at treatment plants or pumping stations, rather than in a laboratory.
 Another major objective is to shorten the time to result by developing new methods which are significantly faster than the conventional laboratory methods.
 It is expected that large-scale deployment of such methods in the future will lead to a more rapid detection of potential health risks throughout the entire process of drinking water production and distribution, thus contributing significantly to increasing overall public health.

 Are you using on-site sensors for the detection of microbial parameters in source water, during treatment or after transport of drinking water?
 Tell us what you think.
-Submit a comment to this article, and we shall get in touch.
+Email us and we shall get in touch.